mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 ```

 #### Security
-_Neither_ the data in the redis server _nor_ the traffic between MaxScale and
+The data in the redis server is _not_ encrypted.
+Consequently, _anybody_ with
-the redis server is encrypted.
-Consequently, _anybody_ with access to the
+access to the redis server has access to the cached data.

+Unless [SSL](#ssl) has been enabled, _anybody_ with access to the network has
-redis server or to the network have access to the cached data.
+access to the cached data.

 ## Example